 This drill creates resistance on the arm recovery, which will have your arms flying once you return to regular freestyle.

-Best for: Freestylers who want to improve hand speed in the water.
+Best for: Freestylers who want to improve hand speed in recovery.
+Increase thoracic roll for a more aggressive catch.

 4. Head-up Freestyle.

-Not my favorite, but it does a couple of things for your swimming.
+Not my favorite (I can feel my traps tightening as I write this), but it does a couple of things for your swimming.
 It puts you off-balance, forcing you to kick harder to maintain a somewhat straight body line.
 It removes any over-glide at the front of your stroke because gliding will sink your face into the water.

 I find that having your head up out of the water gives you another angle at your hand entry.
 The removal of the glide also forces you to maintain a continuous rhythm with your stroke, which will encourage a higher elbow recovery.